 - Laboratory animals

-- Animals in entertainment
+- Captive Animals (used for entertainment purposes)

 - Education related to animal welfare